EJEP/datapoint-python/docs/getting-started.md

-# Getting Started

 Getting started with DataPoint for Python is simple and you can write a simple script which prints out data in just 6 lines of Python.

-But before we write any Python you're going to need an API key.

 ## API Key